Rembert Dodoens: Education, marriage, and travels

+Medical career

-After graduation, he followed in his father's footsteps by becoming in 1548 one of the three municipal physicians in Mechelen together with Joachim Roelandts and Jacob De Moor.
-He was the court physician of the Holy Roman emperor Maximilian II, and his successor, Austrian emperor Rudolph II in Vienna (1575–1578).
-In 1582, he was appointed professor in medicine at the University of Leiden.
+In 1548, Dodoens followed in his father's footsteps by becoming one of the three municipal physicians in Mechelen together with Joachim Roelandts and Jacob De Moor.
+In 1557, Dodoens turned down an offer of a chair at the University of Leuven.
+He also turned down an offer to become court physician of king Philip II of Spain.
+In 1575–1578, he was the court physician of the Holy Roman emperor Maximilian II and his successor Austrian emperor Rudolph II in Vienna.
+In 1582, he was appointed professor of medicine at the University of Leiden.
+He died in Leiden in 1585, and was buried at Pieterskerk, Leiden.